SahilKasare/ToteTrove/README.md

 ﻿# Welcome to ToteTrove
-## Scratch is a bag purchase e-commorce website
+## ToteTrove is a bag purchase e-commorce website